Posted October 2010 | Updated : March 13, 2011 | May 3, 2012 | August 6, 2015

 One last thing worth mentioning is Detective Tommy Burke.
 In this three-issue run he is drawn by artist Greg Scott.
 And he stands out somehow.
 The face more expressive.
 He almost jumps out of the page at you, more than any other character in the arc he seems so realistic.

 I've read my share of Batman but I'm no diehard.
 From reading those books I only remember two names from the GCPD: Commissioner Gordon and Harvey Bullock.
-Bullock is not in Gotham Central but he was alluded to in a previous arc as having had to turn over his badge.
+Bullock is no longer a member of the GCPD, he was alluded to in a previous arc as having had to turn over his badge.
 He's front and center in this story though.
-More of the Bat mythos.

 We learn why Harvey Bullock is not a detective anymore.
 The guy's gold, he deserves that he's a legend.
 And you know why?
 Because he considered friendship a higher bond than duty.